-A native of China, Qian received a bachelor’s degree in economics in 1991 and a master’s degree in demography in 1994, both from Peking University.
-She received a Ph.D. in sociology from Brown University in 2000.
+A native of China, Qian received a bachelor’s degree in economics and a master’s degree in demography, both from Peking University.
+She received a Ph.D. in sociology from Brown University.

-Amy Muldoon is the coordinator for the Demographics & Workforce Group at the Weldon Cooper Center for Public Service.
-Amy recently moved from Ann Arbor, Michigan where she worked at the University of Michigan as an academic advisor in the liberal arts college.
+Amy Muldoon is the coordinator for the Demographics Research Group at the Weldon Cooper Center for Public Service.
 She has experience designing websites, building and maintaining databases, and managing various college programs and projects.
 She is actively involved in UVA's sustainability initiatives and the Staff Senate.